Bacto/influxdb-v2/README.md

 # InfluxDB-v2

+A light-weight library to write datas to InfluxDB v2 and query it.

-This library is created with simple goals in mind: be simple, efficient and easy to use.
+It is created with simple goals in mind: be simple, efficient and easy to use.

 **If you like it, please star it! 🥰**